notthetup/blog/_posts/2007-06-16-is-all-this-just-a-subculture.md

 This is my culture.
 I tend to exist in these things most of my day and I love it.
 These and other related things give me all the necessary motivation and meaning to continue to exist and continue to do things which I love.Technology also gives so much power to the users.
 Vast amount of knowledge, and ability retrieve it almost instantaneously.
 It's so crazy, that many times I get drunk in its power, and ability to do things.

-On an MRT ride last week, I suddenly had this thought...
+On an MRT ride last week, I suddenly had this thought.

 **Is this just a subculture??**